Price at Time Of Review: £11.99

 Best Playing Position: Sitting

-Intro: Fly through endless waves of abstract geometry in the warm analog glow of virtual neon.
+Description: Fly through endless waves of abstract geometry in the warm analogue glow of virtual neon.
 SUPERHYPERCUBE challenges you to rotate and grow your set of cubes to fit through a stream of oncoming walls.
 Rotate and match shapes as you fly through a transcendent neon world, in this immersive spatial reasoning puzzle game from Kokoromi.

-Review: SuperHyperCube is a puzzle game that is set in a neon, trippy, almost dreamlike scene mostly composed of geometric patterns and flashes of colour.
+SuperHyperCube is a puzzle game that is set in a neon, trippy, almost dreamlike scene mostly composed of geometric patterns and flashes of colour.
 The idea is pretty simple, anyone who has watched the Hole in The Wall game show will know what this game is all about, you need to match the shape with the hole.
-Sometimes you will have to rotate it any number of ways to get it to fit and sometimes you will also have mere seconds to work out what way around it should go, this leads to a heart pounding, brain taxing game that looks like it was made for the 80’s.
+Sometimes you will have to rotate it any number of ways to get it to fit and sometimes you will also have mere seconds to work out what way around it should go, this leads to a heart-pounding, brain-taxing game that looks like it was made for the ’80s.